-In August 2016, the lease agreement providing access to the Drum property was amended to include a commitment to spend \$0.75 million on that property by December 31, 2017.
+In August 2016, the lease agreement providing access to the Drum property was amended to include a commitment to spend \$0.75 million on that property by December 31, 2017, and for each year thereafter, though only the first minimum expenditure requirement is a commitment.
 Drum is one of the properties optioned to Logan; expenditures incurred pursuant to the Logan Option Agreement at Drum (if any) will satisfy this new obligation, but ultimately remain a commitment to the Company as the leaseholder.